eadanie1/McDonalds-website-clone/README.md

-# My McDonald's website clone
+# McDonald's website clone project

 Welcome to my McDonald's website clone project, using HTML and CSS.